 Despite the relatively heavy weight, I think you’ll like the longevity and performance of this high-end cooler.
 Definitely a tool for car or truck camping as the weight and bulk make it impossible to carry over distances.

 Pelican Coolers are proudly made in the USA in South Deerfield, MA.
-With a lifetime warranty I think this is the best camping cooler for the money.
+With a lifetime warranty I think this is the best cooler on the market.

 With a steep jump in performance over most other camping cooler models, the Engel ENG65 can hold ice for up to 10-days at a time!
 This is a serious cooler for those looking to keep food fresh for more than a week in rugged backcountry conditions.